-The Membership Examination of the Royal Colleges of Surgeons (MRCS) assesses whether surgical trainees have the knowledge, skills, clinical competence and experience expected at the end of their core surgical training.
-The exam consists of two parts: a written paper (Part A) and an Objective Structured Clinical Examinations (OSCE) (Part B).
+The MRCS Part A is a written paper and forms the first part of the exam for the Membership Examination of the Royal Colleges of Surgeons (MRCS), that assesses whether surgical trainees have the knowledge, skills, clinical competence and experience expected at the end of their core surgical training.
+The second part is an Objective Structured Clinical Examinations (OSCE) (Part B).
 This MRCS Part A complete guide provides comprehensive guidance on applying, preparing for and undertaking MRCS Part A.

 As well as allowing you to progress to higher levels of specialist surgical training, passing the MRCS (both Part A and Part B) and being awarded this postgraduate diploma grants membership to one of the four Royal Colleges of Surgeons of Great Britain and Ireland.